 8. It is possible to menstruate without there being ovulation.

 Myth: Menstruation only happens when there is an egg that has been released and has not been fertilized.
 So, menstruation can only happen if there has been ovulation.
 However, the opposite is not true.
-That is, the woman can ovulate without menstruating, which usually means that the egg has been fertilized by sperm, so it is possible that the woman is pregnant.
+That is, you can ovulate without menstruating, which usually means that the egg has been fertilized by sperm, so it is possible that you are pregnant.

 9. Washing your hair while having your period can harm your health or increase menstrual flow.

-10. Tampon or menstrual collector does not take your virginity.
+10. Tampon or menstrual cup does not take your virginity.

 Myth: In general, the smaller sized tampon, when placed correctly, does not break the woman's hymen.
-However, the hymen can be broken more easily with the use of the menstrual collector, and it is important to take this into consideration before purchasing it.
+However, the hymen can be broken more easily with the use of a menstrual cup, and it is important to take this into consideration before purchasing it.

 11. Women who live closely together don't usually menstruate at the same time.